 To avoid making this into a book rather than a blog post, I recommend that you read about cardio when cutting here.
 In that post you’ll learn exactly how much, what types, and when you should do your cardio when cutting.

 Okay so there we go.
 You’re now equipped with what I believe to be hands down the best training system that exists when cutting.
 It sure has suited me well over my last cutting phases.
 If you’re unsure about where to take it from here, then I definitely recommend downloading my completely free guide: How to build an aesthetic physique.

 In the guide you’ll learn exactly how to set up your cutting phase depending on your starting point and also how much strength you must build to reach the physique of your goals (and so much more!)
-You can download the guide for free by filling out your name and email in the form below:
+You can get the guide for free here!